wp-plugins/easy2map-photos/readme.txt

-1. Upload the `wp-easy2map` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-easy2map` folder to the `/wp-content/plugins/` directory.

 2. Activate the plugin through the 'Plugins' menu in WordPress